-While South Africa is among the highest ranking crime spots in the world, art theft remains relatively low in the country.
+While South Africa is among the highest-ranking crime spots in the world, art theft remains relatively low in the country.

-In April, over 31 paintings valued at R500 000, were stolen during an art heist in Pretoria.
+In April, over 31 paintings, valued at R500 000, were stolen during an art heist in Pretoria.

-These masterpieces by renowned South African artists including WH Coetzer, Ignatius Marx, Helene Kapp, Margaret Gradwell and Gerhard Smit were being transported from Sandton Auctioneers to Pretoria art dealer Ben Keogh, when the robbery took place.
+These masterpieces by renowned South African artists including WH Coetzer, Ignatius Marx, Helene Kapp, Margaret Gradwell and Gerhard Smit were being transported from Sandton Auctioneers to Pretoria art dealer Ben Keogh when the robbery took place.

-Christelle Colman, managing director of Elite Risk Acceptances, a subsidiary of Old Mutual Insure, said an art theft investigative exposé zoomed in on how organised criminals were selling expensive artwork on the black market.
+Christelle Colman, managing director at Elite Risk Acceptances, a subsidiary of Old Mutual Insure, said an art theft investigative exposé zoomed in on how organised criminals were selling expensive artwork on the black market.

-With the rise in art theft in South Africa, we look at the top five famous art theft cases in the world.
+With the rise in art theft in South Africa, we look at the top five most famous art theft cases in the world.

 The incident drew so much attention, Netflix decided to release a docu-series titled “This is a Robbery: The World's Greatest Art Heist”, based on the events of March 18, 1990, when artworks by Rembrandt, Vermeer and others were stolen from the Isabella Stewart Gardner Museum in Boston.